Trogir: Economy

 Tourism is the most important economic factor in the Trogir region, covering 50% of the municipal budget with more than 20,000 beds in hotels and private apartments.
 It is one of the fastest growing ports for sail-tourism in Croatia, and boasts two yacht marinas.
 There is also a strong fishing and agriculture tradition among the population in surrounding areas.
+The beginnings of tourism date back to the 1930s, when tourists from Czechoslovakia and other Central European countries began to arrive.
+It was often visited by prominent world figures from culture and politics, such as George Bernard Shaw and the English King Edward VIII, accompanied by Wallis Simpson.

+The first tourist guide to the city’s landmarks was published in 1936.
+After the World War II, tourism revived once again, especially from the mid-1960s, when more substantial accommodation capacities began to be built.

 The most important industry is shipbuilding, with shipyard "Trogir" established at the beginning of the 20th century.
 The shipyard has a capacity of two ships of 55,000 tons.
 Between 1990 and 2004, 93 ships were built in the shipyard.

 Trogir has also been used as a location for several television productions; it notably featured in two 2010 episodes of the British TV series Doctor Who.
 Due to its Venetian architecture, it served as a double for 16th-century Venice in The Vampires of Venice, and as a double for 19th-century Provence in Vincent and the Doctor.
 It also doubled for 19th century Venice in the 2015 BBC miniseries Jonathan Strange & Mr Norrell, and was used for scenes set in the city of Qarth in the HBO series Game of Thrones.